ppy/osu-wiki/wiki/Tournaments/HRS/2024/en.md

 1. Each stage will be held on **a single weekend**.
 2. Matches in the Qualifiers will be held during specific time slots proposed by the tournament managers.
 Each player may choose a time slot in which they want to play.
-   - **Players that do not pick a time slot by Saturday, 9 March 2024 (23:59 UTC) will be disqualified from the competition.**
+   - **Players that do not pick a time slot by Sunday, 17 March 2024 (23:59 UTC) will be disqualified from the competition.**
    - If none of the available time slots are satisfactory for a player they may, under extenating circumstances, request a *custom time.* These times will only be approved at the discretion of tournament management.
 3. All bracket stages will be held between Saturday 00:00 and Sunday 20:00 UTC.
 4. Match scheduling will be handled by the tournament managers.
 Schedules will be released on the Sunday before the first matches of the stage.
 The tournament managers will try to create the schedule to respect the participants' time zones.
    - In the Quarterfinals and subsequent stages, players may inform tournament managers if they expect a specific time slot to be unavailable in the following week.
-5. **Reschedules will only be considered if both players agree to a time and communicate it to the tournament managers, before Thursday 23:59 UTC of the week when the match is to take place.**
+5. **Reschedules will only be considered if both players agree to a time and communicate it to the tournament managers, before Friday 16:00 UTC of the week when the match is to take place.**
    - Matches may not be scheduled to any time beyond **Sunday, 20:00 UTC** of the week they are to be played at.
    - **Do not ask for a reschedule unless it is absolutely necessary.
 The tournament managers reserve the right to deny any rescheduling request.**
    - Late reschedule requests will not be accepted under any circumstances.